lzino90/behavior/README.md

 DEMO

-The folder "Demo" contains a sample output of the simulation in the file "output_demo" and the code use to generate it.
+The folder "Demo" contains a sample output of the simulation in the file "demo_output" and the code use to generate it.
 To run it, it is sufficient to open the folder with MATLAB and run "code_for_demo.m".
 The run tume is of 1000 second on a standard PC.

 LICENCE
 Our code has no custom licence, just requires a standard MATLAB licence to run.